 Why do you call yourselves ‘Madwomen’?
 Isn’t that a pejorative term?

 The group refers to itself as Madwomen in the Attic for a number of reasons, starting with the fact that the name refers to the title (The Madwoman in the Attic) of an important work of feminist literary criticism by Sandra Gilbert and Susan Gubar.
-The ‘Madwoman’ of reference from this work of lit criticism is a character named Bertha Mason whose victimization was masked behind her patriarchally imposed status as a ‘madwoman’ in Charlotte Brontë’s novel Jane Eyre.
+The title is inspired specifically by a character named Bertha Mason whose victimization was masked behind her patriarchally imposed status as a ‘madwoman’ in Charlotte Brontë’s novel Jane Eyre.
 There are other literary madwomen and treatments of madness by which the name of our organization was inspired, including Jean Giraudoux’s play The Madwoman of Chaillot and Charlotte Perkins Gilman’s The Yellow Wallpaper.
 Our title is also inspired by literary figures who were labeled as ‘mad’ during or after their lifetimes, such as Emily Dickinson and Virginia Woolf.
 ‘Madwoman,’ or its plural ‘Madwomen’ has, indeed, been used as a pejorative term to refer in a demeaning way to a woman, or women, deemed to be on the spectrum of insanity.
 It has also been used to demean women who have disobeyed patriarchal authority or traditional gender roles.
 For this reason, we call ourselves madwomen– women who rise up against the system of patriarchy.
 Our organization has chosen to reclaim and redefine the term “madwoman” in order to turn a source of patriarchal harm against women into a source of empowerment.

 The MITA definition of ‘Madwoman’: A woman stark raving mad at the system.